SystemXFiles/process-governor/docs/tips'n'tricks/audio.md

 ---

+>**Foreword:**
+>
+>If you are involved in music, streaming, or simply aim for perfect sound in Discord or at work, and you use real-time sound processing, this article is for you.
+It will discuss methods of system optimization to prevent sound problems such as stuttering or crackling under high CPU load.
+The proposed approach will help you configure CPU resources so that audio processes are prioritized and do not suffer from competition with other tasks.

 ### Introduction

 In this article, we will explore the process of optimizing audio on a computer using the **Process Governor** tool.
 This